There will be happy tummies when you make this yummy soup!

 - 1-2 T parsley for color

-- 3 cans navy beans drained and rinsed
+- 3 cans great northern or navy beans drained and rinsed

 Saute onion, celery and garlic in olive oil until transparent and fragrant.
 Add water, bouillon, potatoes, carrots.
 Simmer til tender.
 Add drained beans and chopped ham, heat through.
 Awesome served with cornbread!